How to Make Beautiful Air Dry Clay Flower Frogs

 - Round Design with Fluted Edges

 - For this version, I used a round dish as a template and traced around it with a sharp tool.
 I gently molded the clay around the top edge of a jar before it dried.
 This gave it a slightly curved shape to fit snugly on the jar.
-To flute the edges, I did the same process as I do with the pie crust’s edge.
+To flute the edges, I followed the same process I use for the pie crust’s edge.
 Using both hands, press your fingers to form the ruffly and continue around the edge.
 This version has a fun style.

 Step 3: Making the Stem Holes